McGuffin History, Family Crest & Coats of Arms

 More information is included under the topic Early McGuffin Notables in all our PDF Extended History products and printed products wherever possible.

 The records on immigrants and ships' passengers show a number of people bearing the name McGuffin:

-McGuffin Settlers in the United States in the 19th Century
+McGuffin Settlers in United States in the 19th Century

 - Archibald McGuffin, who arrived in Washington County, Pennsylvania in 1853